-The primary goal of this course is to train individuals to serve as ANAB technical assessors in the application of ISO 19011, Guidelines for Auditing Management Systems, during the assessment of a forensic science testing or calibration laboratory.
-This course will provide an attendee with a review of ISO/IEC 17025:2017, ANAB Forensic Science Testing and Calibration Laboratories Accreditation Requirements (AR 3125) and the assessment process.
-In addition, through various practical exercises, classroom discussions, and a final examination, each attendee will gain knowledge regarding the ANAB assessment process, learn numerous assessment methods, and acquire skills for performing an assessment and collecting objective evidence.
+The primary goal of this course is to train individuals to serve as an ANAB technical assessor in the application of ISO 19011, Guidelines for Auditing Management Systems, during an assessment of a forensic science testing or calibration laboratory or a forensic inspection body.
+This course will provide participants with a review of ISO/IEC 17025:2017 or ISO/IEC 17020:2012 and the relevant ANAB Forensic Accreditation Requirements (AR 3125 or AR 3120) and the assessment process.
+In addition, through various practical exercises, classroom discussions and a final examination, each attendee will gain knowledge regarding the ANAB assessment process, learn numerous assessment methods and acquire skills for how to perform an assessment and collect, verify and record objective evidence.

-Please note: The information presented during this course assumes that the attendee has a basic understanding of the existing structure and content of ISO/IEC 17025.
-A thorough review of the requirements is provided in the online training portion of this course but requirements will not be reviewed in detail during the on-site portion.
+Please NOTE: The information presented during this course assumes that the attendee has a basic understanding of the existing structure and content of ISO/IEC 17025:2017 or ISO/IEC 17020:2012.
+A thorough review of the requirements is provided in the online training portion of this course, but requirements will not be reviewed in detail while onsite.

 - Gain an understanding of the accreditation requirements and the ANAB accreditation process

-- Learn how to apply ISO/IEC 17025 and the forensic accreditation requirements (AR 3125) to a forensic laboratory
+- Learn how to evaluate and apply ISO/IEC 17025 or ISO/IEC 17020 and the forensic accreditation requirements (AR 3125 or AR 3120) to a forensic management system

-- Obtain information regarding assessment methods and skills for collecting objective evidence
+- Gain information regarding various assessment methods and risks

-Online prerequisite (8 hours): Approximately eight hours of online, self-paced, web-based review of quality concepts, ISO, and development of the standard; ANAB history and the accreditation program; review of ISO/IEC 17025 and ANAB requirements for forensic accreditation; and tips for applying ISO/IEC 17025.
-Email with a link for the online portion of this course will be sent at least two weeks prior to the start of the on-site training.
-The online prerequisite must be completed prior to the first day of the on-site portion of the course.
+Online pre-requisite: (8 hours): Approximately, eight hour to twelve hours of online self-paced, web-based review of quality concepts, ISO and the Development of ISO standards; ANAB History and the Accreditation Program; Review of ISO/IEC 17025:2017 or ISO/IEC 17020 and the relevant ANAB requirements for forensic accreditation; as well as tips for applying ISO/IEC 17025 or ISO/IEC 17020 to a forensic management system.
+An email with a link for the online portion of this course will be sent, at a minimum, two weeks prior to the start of the on-site training.
+The online pre-requisite portion must be completed prior to the first day of the onsite portion of this course.

-On-site in-person course content includes a thorough review of the ANAB assessment process detailing the technical assessor’s role and responsibilities, preparing for and conducting an assessment activity, using ShareFile and the assessor’s note form, and discussion and use through practical exercises of various assessment methods for collecting and verifying objective audit evidence.
+Onsite/in-person course content includes a thorough review of the ANAB assessment process detailing the technical assessor’s role and responsibilities, preparing for and conducting an assessment activity, using ShareFile and the assessor’s note form as well as discussing and employing, through practical exercises, various assessment methods for collecting and verifying objective evidence.

 Upcoming Public Training Dates